-Rafael Nadal and Simona Halep are the favourites - find the latest French Open odds for men's and women's singles at Roland Garros 2020
+Will Rafael Nadal and Iga Swiatek defend their titles?
+Find the latest French Open odds for men's and women's singles at Roland Garros 2021

-Will the 2020 French Open see Rafael Nadal add to his winning history at Roland Garros?
+Will the 2021 French Open see Rafael Nadal win an incredible fourteenth Roland Garros title?

-The French Open is live from Roland Garros, Paris from 27 September-11 October.
-Find the latest outright winner odds* for Roland Garros 2020 here:
+The 2021 French Open is live from Roland Garros, Paris from 23 May-6 June.
+Find the latest outright winner odds* for Roland Garros 2021 here:

 All bookmakers offer French Open outright odds and you can find the best price available for each contender for the trophy right here.

 Read on for a brief profile of the French Open favourites.